 - Using our Big Voice to Influence Community Support

 - Greater Los Angeles Homeless Count: 2018 Results.
 Learn about what the results of the most recent homeless count tell us and what you can do to help maintain our momentum.

 - Los Angeles experienced a 23% increase countywide in persons who are unsheltered from 2016 to 2017, with significant rises for youth, Latinos, veterans, and first time homeless status, according to figures from the annual Homeless Count overseen by the Los Angeles Homeless Services Authority (LAHSA).

 - On “Skid Row,” there are 4,485 homeless people, or almost 1,000 more than in 2016.
 About half of them stay in shelters.

-- Older news items
+- Older news and events

 - USC Homelessness Action Committee

 - Undergraduate Student Government project for campus homelessness